 Race/Ethnicity Gender

 Black/AA Hispanic/Latinx White AAPI No Response Female Male Trans/Non Binary

-5.9% - 85.3% 2.9% 5.9% 70.6% 23.5% 5.8%
+13.8% 2% 70.2% 5.3%% 1% 61.8% 34% 4.2%

-A total of 34 prospective students applied to the MAC program during the 2020 - 2021 academic year.
-The data shows that the majority of applicants were White (85.3%).
+A total of 78 prospective students applied to the MAC program during the 2021 - 2022 academic year.
+The data shows that the majority of applicants were White (70.2%).
 The program continues to explore ways to attract more underrepresented students.
-However, the percentage of Black/African American applicants increased from 4% in the 2017 - 2018 academic year.
-Additionally, the majority of applicants identified as female (70.6%) and the program continues to explore more ways to attract more males to the program.
-While the percentage of male students decreased from the previous year, there has been a consistent population of trans/non binary individuals applying to the program.
+However, the percentage of Black/African American applicants increased from 5.9% in the 2020-2021 academic year.
+Additionally, the majority of applicants identified as female (61.8%), however this is lower than the 2020-2021 year (70.6%) and the program continues to explore more ways to attract more males to the program.
+While the percentage of trans/non binary students decreased from the previous year, the percentage of male students increased.